OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 ## Description of the Network

-The Raspberry Pi, the Windows PC Aperture, the Unraid server Chonc, and all the network-capable test equipment in the lab are connected to a Netgear GS316 16-port unmanaged gigabit Ethernet switch.
+The Raspberry Pi ori-west, the Windows PC Aperture, the Unraid server Chonc, and all the network-capable test equipment in the San Diego lab are connected to a Netgear GS316 16-port unmanaged gigabit Ethernet switch.
 We also have a fancy Netgear XS708T managed 10-gigabit Ethernet switch, which will be used to interconnect Chonc and test gear (such as FPGA development boards) with high bandwidth requirements.

+The Raspberry Pi ori-south, the Unraid server Chubb, and all the network-capable test equipment in the Little Rock lab are connected to TBD switches.

-Everything on the network is assigned a static IP address in the 10.73.1.x block.
+Everything on the network is assigned a static IP address.
+These addresses are in the 10.73.1.x block in San Diego and the 10.73.2.x block in Little Rock.
 These addresses are not directly routable on the Internet.
-All access to the private LAN from outside the lab is mediated by the Raspberry Pi, which is known by the domain name `sandiego.openresearch.institute`.
-This domain name goes through a dynamic IP provider so that sandiego.openresearch.institute will always refer to the Raspberry Pi, even if the local ISP changes its IP address.
+All access to the private LAN from outside the labs is mediated by the Raspberry Pi, known by the domain name `sandiego.openresearch.institute` or `littlerock.openresearch.institute` respectively.
+This domain name goes through a dynamic IP provider so that sandiego.openresearch.institute or littlerock.openresearch.institute will always refer to the Raspberry Pi at the corresponding lab, even if the local ISP changes its IP address.

 Even though the equipment is not directly accessible on the Internet, each item has a DNS host name so you don't need to know the individual IP addresses.
 All the names for equipment in the San Diego lab look like `thing.sandiego.openresearch.institute`, where `thing` is a memorable name for the equipment, usually its model number for test equipment or the host name for computers and virtual machines.
 If you're running on one of the lab computers, you can abbreviate these names to just `thing` (because they're listed in _/etc/hosts_ or _C:\Windows\System32\drivers\etc\hosts_ as applicable).
 VMs on the lab PC can support the same shortcut.
+Likewise, names in the Little Rock lab look like `thing.littlerock.openresearch.institute`.

-The XS708T Ethernet switch is capable of being set up to monitor packets flowing through it by copying those packets to another port for capture.
+The XS708T Ethernet switch in San Diego is capable of being set up to monitor packets flowing through it by copying those packets to another port for capture.
 Check with the lab managers [sandiego-lab@openresearch.institute](mailto:sandiego-lab@openresearch.institute) if you need this capability.
 It is also capable of creating virtual LANs within the lab.

-We expect the Eastern lab to have a similar setup.
 The Wireguard VPN has been designed to make it possible to operate equipment in both labs as part of the same setup, bandwidth permitting.
-A device in the Western lab could talk directly to a device in the Eastern lab through the VPN.
+A device in the San Diego lab could talk directly to a device in the Little Rock lab through the VPN.

 ## Preparations for SSH Access